-Your 'Plantar fascia' is a thick band of connective tissue that attaches to the bottom of your heel and then spans the foot like a fan to connect to all five toes.
+Your 'plantar fascia' is a thick band of connective tissue that attaches to the bottom of your heel and then spans the foot like a fan to connect to all five toes.
 You have connective tissues all around your body.
+In fact, connective tissue is one of the four main tissue types.
 It serves to connect, stabilise and enclose musculature and structures throughout the human body.
 The plantar fascia helps maintain the shape of the foot and arch by supporting the bones, joints and muscles.